devBazylev/devBazylev/README.md

 #### Magic - [LIVE DEMO(click on the link)](https://devbazylev.github.io/magic/)
 - **Technologies**: React, typescript, redux, react-router, axios, sass
-- **Description**: A web application for users interested in fantasy. https://mokky.dev/ is used for mock backend
+- **Description**: A web application for users interested in fantasy. https://mokky.dev/ is used for mock backend.
+All data except images come from this server
 - **Status**: In progress
 - **Repository**: https://github.com/devBazylev/magic